alexhaydock/pinewall/README.md

 I keep a rotation of 2 microSD cards going for this, meaning that I never make changes to the current running deployment.
 Changes are always written to a new microSD card, and then I swap in the new card, taking the old card out.
 This means that if a new Pinewall image (or a new config change I've made in the overlay) causes a problem, I always have a way to roll back to the known-working config simply by putting in the previous microSD card.

 Similarly, I make an effort to make all configs as generic as possible so that they're not specific to the Pi's hardware (so no using IPv6 EUI-64 addresses that depend on the hardware MAC address, or other such things).
-This means that if my router/gateway fails, I can simply put the microSD card into a different Raspberry Pi 4 and boot it up and _boom_ - enterprise(-ish) redundancy at a fraction of th cost.
+This means that if my router/gateway fails, I can simply put the microSD card into a different Raspberry Pi 4 and boot it up and _boom_ - enterprise(-ish) redundancy at a fraction of the cost.

 This is about as close as I can get to atomic container-style update (and the sysadmin's dream of treating all hosts as cattle rather than pets) with a home-grown firewall/gateway solution.